boldandbrad/dotfiles/.github/README.md

 ## 🏗️ Foundation

-I wanted a workstation that made me feel at home.
-It had to be:

-- 🔧 **Functional** - Simple to use and bloat-free
-- ⚡ **Fast** - Automated and keyboard-first
-- ✨ **Fun** - Make work painless

-This repository contains the blueprint for that home.
-These dotfiles allow me to seamlessly move into a new workstation by automatically furnishing it with the appliances and tools I use every day.
+This repository contains the blueprint for my digital home.
+These dotfiles allow me to easily move into and maintain new workstations by automatically furnishing them with the appliances and tools I use every day.

+Rather than integrate and customize every new shiny tool that comes out, I prefer to keep my setup lean, practical, and rooted in principle.

 A lot of what is here was [inspired](#inspiration) by others.
 Like many of them, I have made this repo public to serve as an open house for those on a similar